-A quintet of sparkling new Toy Caldwell compositions join tracks by his Marshall Tucker cohorts on the group’s satisfying fifth vinyl excursion.
+A quintet of sparkling new Toy Caldwell compositions join tracks by his Marshall Tucker cohorts on Long Hard Ride, the group’s satisfying fifth vinyl excursion.

 The instrumental title cut, a Toy Caldwell number that may emerge as the South Carolina band’s next single, constitutes the album’s centerpiece.
 Aptly described by Toy’s bassist brother Tommy as being “to the guitar what ‘Orange Blossom Special’ is to the fiddle,” the tune seems redolent of both Duane Eddy’s style and the vintage “Ghost Riders in the Sky.”
 The group is in top form throughout; and support from the Nitty Gritty Dirt Band’s John McEuen and fiddler Charlie Daniels prove to be a big plus.